-QNB also upgraded its intranet portal and active directory to the latest versions available in 2013, providing new functionalities, a new bank-wide asset management system, data warehouse, virtualisation of its servers through cloud computing and upgrading of the second disaster recovery centre located in Switzerland.
-Special systems and software also being implemented as part of QNB's "Enterprise Risk Management System", include Moody's Risk Analyst and Moody's Risk Frontier.
+QNB regularly updates its intranet portal and active directory to the latest versions, providing new functionalities, a new bank-wide asset management system, data warehouse, virtualisation of its servers through cloud computing and upgrading of the second disaster recovery centre located in Switzerland.
+Special systems and software also being implemented as part of QNB's "Enterprise Risk Management System" include Moody's Risk Analyst and Moody's Risk Frontier.
 The implementation of these systems is made under the supervision of QNB's risk management team.

 QNB has also initiated various IT security projects, including protection from distributed denial of service attacks, enterprise fraud detection and data leakage prevention solutions.
-QNB is also currently working on several projects to secure QNB's compliance with the latest payment card industry standards.
-In addition, QNB has successfully completed the surveillance audit for ISO 27001:2005 for data centre operations and its disaster recovery site showed no non-conformities with the required standards.
 In addition, QNB has received ISO 27001 certification for its internet banking, cash management and mobile banking services.
 QNB has received the ISO 22301 for Societal Security and the British Business Continuity Management certification, BS 2599-2:2007.